robertkeizer/startup-website-grabber/README.md

 } );
 ```

-Alternative limit on the maximum number of results returned.
+**Example**: Use an alternative limit on the maximum number of results returned.
 ```js
 const StartupWebsiteGrabber	= require( "startup-website-grabber" );
 const inst			= new StartupWebsiteGrabber( );